Skip to main content

 • Premature deaths in the US overall have increased by 3% since last year from 7,214 to 7,432 years lost before age 75 per 100,000 population1.
 This is due to increasing deaths due to drugs, increases in suicides, and an uptick in occupational fatalities.
 In Oklahoma, 9,992 years are lost before age 75 per 100,000 population1.

-• The leading cause of death in Oklahoma is heart disease, followed by cancer2.
-In fact, more than 1 in 4 Oklahoma deaths in 2017 were due to heart disease2.
-Cancer accounted for more than 1 in 5 Oklahoma deaths in 20172, and many cancer deaths are related to cigarette smoking3.
+• The leading causes of death in Oklahoma are heart disease, cancer, and accidents (in that order).
+In fact, more than 1 in 4 Oklahoma deaths in 2020 were due to heart disease.
+Cancer accounted for more than 1 in 6 (17%) Oklahoma deaths in 2022 and many cancer deaths (34.2%) are related to cigarette smoking.

-• The third leading cause of death in Oklahoma is chronic obstructive pulmonary disease (COPD).
-In 2017, there were 3,035 deaths due to COPD in Oklahoma, accounting for 7.7% of deaths2.
-Cigarette smoking is the main cause of COPD and secondhand smoke contributes to the disease, as well.4
+• The sixth leading cause of death in Oklahoma is chronic obstructive pulmonary disease (COPD; 2021 data).
+Cigarette smoking is the main cause of COPD and secondhand smoke contributes to the disease.

 Chronic disease is often preventable, but Oklahomans’ health behaviors are contributing to the state’s chronic disease morbidity and mortality.
 It is especially worth noting that three behaviors (poor diet, physical inactivity, and tobacco use) contribute to four chronic diseases (heart disease and stroke, cancer, diabetes, and lung disease) that cause approximately 60% of all deaths in Oklahoma.2